sendahug/send-hug-backend/API_DOCS.md

 **Returns**: An object containing:
   - Success (Boolean) - a success value.
-  - words (list) - A list of paginated filtered words.
+  - words (List) - A list of paginated filtered words.
   - total_pages (Number) - the total number of pages of filtered words.

 **Expected Errors**: None.